busterbenson/public/Codex.md

 # Monthly Reports

-### 2014: ++----
+### 2014: ++----+-

+##### August 1st 2014:
+*Summary:* Looked at open houses every Sunday, made an offer on a house, lost.
+Shipped something cool at work.
+Started a new side project: [Valleyball](http://valleyball.co).
+Went to yoga at work, once, and failed to go back again (even though I'd like to).

+*Weight:* didn't weigh myself this month - my scale is out of batteries

+*Outcome of previous goal:* Miss.
+Did pushups on 9 out of 31 days... definitely did not continue the trend from last month.
+Circumstances shifted: lots of guests this month, getting my morning routine out of whack, and we were distracted by making an offer on a house (and all the errands that entails).
+Also, lots of work stuff: shipping Tweet activity dash, starting a new project, performance reviews, etc. As circumstances shift back into the morning routine's favor, I'm hopping back on the pushup wagon this month.

+*New goal:* Do pushups on 9 or more days.

+*Codex edits:* Added Paul Buchheit's [Startup School talk](http://paulbuchheit.blogspot.com/2014/07/the-technology.html) to my personal canon.

 ##### July 1st 2014:
 *Weight:* 179.4 (+2.1 - hmmm.)

 *Outcome of previous goal:* Hit!
-Did pushups on 19 out of the 31 days.
+Did pushups on 19 out of the 30 days.
 Also tied my record for slow pushups.
 Hoping to continue this trend this month.

 *New goal:* Do pushups on 19 or more days.